Hewlett-Packard spying scandal: California criminal case

 The criminal complaint is publicly available.

 On March 14, 2007, the judge in Patricia Dunn's criminal case dismissed all charges.
 Hunsaker and the two investigators pleaded no contest to the wire fraud count; those charges were dismissed pending their completion of 96 hours of community service.
 The court also dismissed its case against the third investigator, Bryan Wagner, who had pleaded guilty in federal jurisdiction.

 Federal criminal charges

 On January 11, 2007, Bryan Wagner (a private investigator who was engaged by Hewlett-Packard who had already been charged in the California case) was charged by the federal government with conspiracy and identity theft for allegedly obtaining the Social Security Number of an unidentified journalist to obtain the journalist's phone records.

 Wagner pleaded guilty to the charges.
 On August 12, 2009, his sentencing hearing was postponed.

-On December 13, 2012, Wagner was sentenced to serve three-months.
+On December 13, 2012, Wagner was sentenced to serve three months in prison, along with two years of supervisory release.

 Legal ramifications

 Before this controversy, pretexting was a legal grey area.
 California had laws that applied to pretexting, but there were no federal laws specific to pretexting.

 Partially as a result of the case, however, Congress passed the Telephone Records and Privacy Protection Act of 2006, which specifically prohibits pretexting.
 Since then, at least two other people have been prosecuted under the new law: